bassamanator/git-for-beginners/README.md

 ## How to Checkout a New Branch

 This is the same as creating a new branch.
-The branch will 'branch out' from your currently checkout branch.
+The branch will 'branch out' from your currently checked out branch.

 ```BASH
 git checkout -b BRANCHNAME